 Use Light Clips

 Though it’s not nearly as much fun as hanging them, Christmas lights will inevitably be removed after the festive season is over.
 Avoid using nails, screws, or staples to hang the lights.
 Use light clips to make it easy to remove them after the Christmas celebration is over.
 Light clips also make it much easier to hang Christmas lights in specific patterns, as they give you better control over where the strings hang.

 Hanging Christmas lights should be a fun part of the holiday season.
 We hope these tips will allow you to enjoy the activity without having to worry about harm to your roof or yourself!

 Find Roofing Contractors in San Marcos TX

 Don’t let roof trouble spoil your holiday season this year.
-If you notice any issues with your home’s roof or are concerned it may be time for a replacement, contact Divided Sky Roofing and Exteriors, a roofing company in San Marcos TX.
+If you notice any issues with your home’s roof or are concerned it may be time for a replacement, contact Divided Sky Roofing & Solar, a roofing company in San Marcos TX.
 Our team can inspect your roof to determine the best course of action.